entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-env.md

 # Export and Publish a Bundle

 ## Overview
 Use the Entando bundler command to export a bundle of Entando components from an existing Entando application.
 An Entando bundle can be used to do the initial install of Entando components into an Entando application, migrate Entando components from one environment to another (e.g. Dev to QA), to provide a template for building a new Entando application, or as the skeleton of an Entando solution.
-The output of this command is the same bundle directory structure created by an Entando project including a top-level descriptor file.
+The output of this command is the same bundle directory structure created by an Entando project including a bundle descriptor file.

 ### Prerequisites
 * [Install the Entando CLI](../../docs/reference/entando-cli.md) and run `ent check-env develop`